Golden Beach foreshore works

 TS Onslow to Nelson Street, Golden Beach

-We are partnering with the Queensland Government to reconstruct the existing seawall to protect the foreshore from Nelson Street to the TS Onslow Naval Cadets site in southern Golden Beach.
+We are partnering with the Australian and Queensland governments to construct a new seawall to protect the foreshore from Nelson Street to the TS Onslow Naval Cadets site in southern Golden Beach.

-The new seawall design has undergone physical modelling in Sydney to complement the computer modelling used in its design.
-This helps to confirm the seawall is designed to be fit for purpose to protect against storms and waves in this location.
+The modelling and testing helped to confirm the seawall is designed to be fit for purpose to protect against storms and waves in this location.

 This is a complex project which requires careful consideration of the potential future impacts of the tidal breakthrough at Bribie Island and in the Pumicestone Passage.